ClonyPDF home

 Thailand Visa Photo Maker

-If you're applying for a Thai Tourist (TR), Non-Immigrant Business (Non-B), Non-Immigrant Retirement (Non-O), or Destination Thailand Visa (DTV), your photo is checked against specifications published by the Royal Thai Embassy or Consulate-General handling your application, or by the Thai e-Visa portal at thaievisa.go.th if you're applying online.
-The standard size is 35×45mm (3.5×4.5cm) for embassy and e-Visa submissions, though Visa on Arrival and some in-person extension forms call for a larger 4×6cm print.
-Visa photos are reviewed by a different desk than passport photos, and a small number of consulates enforce the background and sizing rules more strictly than passport offices do — a photo that passed for your passport isn't automatically safe to reuse here.
-Because a visa rejection can cost you a non-refundable fee and weeks of delay, it's worth getting the photo right before you submit anything.
+That specification covers Tourist (TR), Non-Immigrant Business (Non-B), Non-Immigrant Retirement (Non-O) and Destination Thailand Visa (DTV) applications, whether you file through a Royal Thai Embassy or Consulate-General or online at thaievisa.go.th.
+Visa photos are reviewed by a different desk than passport photos, and some consulates enforce the background and sizing rules more strictly than passport offices do — a photo that passed for your passport is not automatically safe to reuse here.
+Because a visa rejection can cost a non-refundable fee and weeks of delay, it is worth getting the photo right before you submit anything.

-Where we're confident, and where we're not: the 35×45mm e-Visa size and 4×6cm Visa on Arrival size are corroborated across embassy-adjacent and multiple independent sources.
-The DTV's exact pixel/centimeter spec is not consistently published by Thai missions as of this writing — see the disambiguation note below before you upload for a DTV application.
+Where we're confident, and where we're not: the 35×45mm size, white background, head-height band and six-month recency rule are corroborated across embassy-adjacent and multiple independent sources.
+The DTV's exact pixel figure and the e-Visa file-size ceiling are not consistently published by Thai missions — both are flagged in the requirements table rather than presented as fact.

 Authority-Sourced Specs Correct Dimensions Automatic Background Removal Print & e-Visa Upload Ready